Job prospects Early Childhood Educator (ECE) Assistant in the Laurentides Region

 - Employment growth will lead to several new positions.

 - Not many positions will become available due to retirements.

-- There is a significant need for workers in this occupation and the government has put in place measures to encourage recruitment, including a scholarship program for which child care technology students are eligible and a paid on-the-job training program.
+As the government is committed to creating several thousand spaces, there is a significant demand for workers in this occupation.
+Measures were also implemented to foster recruitment, including a scholarship program for which childcare technology students are eligible and a paid on-the-job training program.

-While it will be good elsewhere, the employment outlook for this occupation will be different in the following regions:
+While the employment outlook for this occupation is good at the provincial level, it will be moderate in the regions of Côte-Nord and Nord-du-Québec.

 Here are some key facts about Early childhood educators and assistants in the Laurentides region: